aqstr/aqstr/README.md

 ## 👀 What I'm Interested In
 I'm captivated by the world of technological innovation, particularly in the realms of Machine Learning and Data Science.
 As I explore the intricacies of Shodo: Japanese Calligraphy and the Danish language, my passion for cultural and artistic endeavors grows.
 These diverse interests fuel my curiosity and drive for continuous learning and exploration.

 ## 💞️ Let's Collaborate
 I'm always open to collaboration and exploring new projects.
 If you have an idea or a project you think we could work on together, feel free to reach out.

 ## 📫 How to Reach Me
 - LinkedIn: [Connect with me](https://www.linkedin.com/in/akvilelaurinaviciute/)
 - Email: akvilestriaukiene@gmail.com

+> "Live as if you were to die tomorrow.
+Learn as if you were to live forever."
+> — Mahatma Gandhi

 Thank you for visiting my GitHub profile.
 Feel free to explore my repositories and connect with me.
 Let's embark on a tech journey together! 🚀